phpmike/MvBlogBundle/README.markdown

 ###7)  You have to implement (if you don't have yet) an user management

 You have access to admin panel in dev mode to see it, but you can't keep it in production mode.
+To have routes for dev mode, you have to add in your app routing_dev.yml:

+    mv_blog_secure:
+        resource: "@MvBlogBundle/Resources/config/routing_dev.yml"
+        prefix: /badp

 ex: FOSUserBundle can help you.

 Surcharge app/Resources/MvBlogBundle/views/_logout-link.html.twig to have your logout link.